michealengland/hms-blocks/README.md

 ## 1.0.4
 - Created custom post feed block.
 - Added packages for "moment": "^2.22.1" and "moment-timezone": "^0.5.16" to package.json
+- Disabled thubmnail options on post feed block.
+The block will automatically display featured images.

 ## 1.0.3
 - Made updates to blocks that utilize color settings to use 'getColorClassName' instead of 'getColorClassName'.